Marouan-git/SpinQuant/README.md

 ```

 * Similar to the perplexity script, you need to edit the config\_path variable inside the .sh file to point to the desired configuration.
 * **Output**: The script will output the accuracy for each task and the mean accuracy.
-Results are saved to JSON files in the zero-shot\_results/ directory.
+Results are saved to JSON files.

 ---